PRESS DIGEST- New York Times business news - July 7

-July 7 Britain's FTSE 100 index is seen opening down 22 points, or 0.25 percent, at 7,315 on Friday, according to financial bookmakers, with futures down 0.1 percent ahead of the cash market open.

-July 7 The following are the top stories on the New York Times business pages.
+July 7 (Reuters) - The following are the top stories on the New York Times business pages.
 Reuters has not verified these stories and does not vouch for their accuracy.

 - France is joining a growing movement to force the extinction of vehicles that run on fossil fuels, saying on Thursday that it would aim to end the sale of gasoline and diesel cars by 2040. nyti.ms/2tSIbK3